raspberrypilearning/anime-expressions/en/step_2.md

 --- /code ---

-Notice how the text is slightly smaller than the big heading above and has bold styling.
+Notice how the text on your webpage is slightly smaller than the big heading above and has bold styling.
 This is because `<h2> ` is a smaller heading than `<h1>`.

 --- /task ---